AdaCore/ada-spark-rfcs/considered/rfc-parallelism-as-a-library.rst

           (for in in 1 ..
 Num_Terms =>
             (-1.0) ** (I - 1) * X ** (2 * I - 1) / Float (Fact(2 * I - 1)))));

-Here, the only generic actual we have to specify is \``, because:
+Here, the only generic actual we have to specify is \`Fn`, because:

 -  All array type parameters are infered from the ``Self`` actual parameter. ``Self`` allows us to deduce the type of the